uccser/cs-unplugged/csunplugged/topics/content/en/kidbots/unit-plan/lessons/rescue-mission.md

 {panel end}

-Teacher: "Bot - please pick up Little Red Riding Hood ready to receive the instructions for the tester."
+Teacher: "Bot - please pick up Little Red Riding Hood and be ready to receive the instructions for the tester."
 (The bot can carry a toy or token representing Little Red Riding Hood; or they can imagine that they are guiding her).

 Tester then reads off the board: "move forward, move forward."